zeromq/zeromq.org/content/docs/socket_api.md

 As a general rule use bind from the most stable points in your architecture, and use connect from dynamic components with volatile endpoints.
-For request/reply, the service provider might be point where you bind and the client uses connect.
+For request/reply, the service provider might be the point where you bind and the clients are using connect.
 Just like plain old TCP.

 If you can't figure out which parts are more stable (i.e. peer-to-peer), consider a stable device in the middle, which all sides can connect to.